letitcrash/drvco/README.md

 **Drvc_0 is a web application that serves football match statistics over HTTP API**

   - Elixir Umbrella Application
-  - Phoenix Framework 1.4 for API
+  - Phoenix Framework 1.4 for API (No Ecto, No WebPack)
   - JSON and Protocol Buffers
   - Dockerized
   - HAProxy instance load balancing